fraryjordan000/news-project-team3/README.md

 ## Notes

-* Function to update currently logged in user's favorite articles is located in the AuthService
+* Functions to update/get currently logged in user's favorite articles is located in the AuthService